 Esports social events refer to all other programming for the student body, including watch parties, one day tournaments, weekly 10-mans, and partnerships with other NYU clubs and external organizations.
 NYU Esports will list casual events in the discord server, as well as Engage.

-The number of competitive teams per game varies based on commitment and student interest, although right now we have teams for Valorant, Overwatch 2, League of Legends, and Counter-Strike 2.
+The number of competitive teams per game varies based on commitment and student interest, although right now we have teams for Valorant, Overwatch 2, League of Legends, Counter-Strike 2, Marvel Rivals, Apex Legends, and Autobattlers (like TFT).

-Mostly, yes.
-Each team is a little different.
+Yes, mostly.
+Each team is a little different and varies in skill level - you don't always have to be a high rank to joing a team!
 Check the constitutions posted on each team's page to find out more about how their team operates, and what expected ranks are for each team.

-There are three team names used across all games.
-In order from most competitive to least competitive, the names are: Violet Legion, Violet Phantom, Violet OP.
-Due to popularity, Valorant currently has two extra teams, Violet Rangers and Violet Moon, a team for women and other marginalized genders.
+There are generally three team names used across all games.
+Generally (but not always the case) in order from most competitive to least competitive, the names are: Violet Legion, Violet Phantom, Violet OP.
+Other team names are used as well, and exist outside of this structure.

 All matriculating full-time students in good-standing within the University are eligible to participate in esports programming.
 Faculty, administration, staff, and alumni with active NYU Athletic facility memberships are eligible to participate in specic intramural leagues and programs as declared.
 Please be sure to inquire about which programs faculty, staff, and alumni are eligible to participate in.
 The Esports Manual has more in-depth info on eligibility.